Frequently Asked Questions about Special Collections and University Archives

 Can I make copies?

-To protect our materials, we have no self-service photocopying, scanning or photography.
-We can provide a full line of reprographic services for you.
-You can also purchase copies of our digitized images in our Digital Collections.
+To protect our materials, we have no self-service photocopying or scanning.
+However, we allow non-flash photography under certain circumstances- see our camera policy.
+We also can provide a full line of reprographic services for you.
+You can also purchase copies of our digitized images from our Digital Collections.

 Can I just study in your Paulson Reading Room?

-Nope.
-Our Paulson Reading Room is lovely and sometimes very quiet.
+No. Our Paulson Reading Room is lovely and sometimes very quiet.
 Other times it is filled with researchers and often with classes.
 For the security of our materials, we require that the room be used only for research using Special Collections items.
-The Library has an open Quiet Zone in the south portion of the building, with comfortable chairs.
+The Library has an open Quiet Zone in the south wing, with comfortable seating.

 Do you have recent sports pictures?